vinithmundhra/sc_wifi/doc/system.rst

 The default SPI clock frequency for this interface is set as 12.5MHz, operating in SPI mode 1 (CPHA 1; CPOL 0).

-The server gets is IP address dynamically assigned (default option, for now) from the wireless access point.
+The server gets its IP address dynamically assigned (default option, for now) from the wireless access point.

 Events and Connections